 Day 9: Acclimatization day(hike to Manaslu Base Camp & Pungyen gompa)6-7hrs

 If you have missed the view of the mountains on the previous day, enjoy the breathtaking mountain and sunrise over the mountain with a leisurely breakfast.
 On this day we shall get acquainted with the rich Sherpa culture.
 Enjoy the sight of thousands of mani stones with Buddhist texts and pictures and the Sherpa women dressed in traditional clothes and ornaments.
 On the little hill near Sama village is an old Gompa (Pungyen Gompa), a monastery with a great view of the glacier.
 It was destroyed a year after the first unsuccessful Japanese attempt to climb Manaslu.
 Also, hike to Birendra Lake nearby Sama village & Manaslu Base Camp.
 In the afternoon, return to Samagaon and enjoy the time as leisure.
 Overnight in Samagaon.

 Day 10: Samagaon - Samdo(3690m/4-5hrs)

 Today we shall descend to the Budhi Gandaki River valley, following it to a bridge over a side stream.
 The trail to the left leads to the Manaslu Base Camp.
-We take the trail to the right and follow the Larkya la trail.
+We take the path to the right and follow the Larkya la trail.
 It is an easy trail on a shelf above the river, past the juniper and birch forests of Kermo Kharka.
-We drop off the shelf, cross the Budhi Gandaki on a wooden bridge and climb steeply onto a promontory between two forks of the river.
+We drop off the ledge, cross the Budhi Gandaki on a wooden bridge and climb steeply onto a promontory between two forks of the river.
 From a stone arch, we can view a large white Mani.
 Finally, walking past the Mani, we reach Samdo.
 Overnight in Samdo.